-First season covering the opening of Rocco’s on 22nd was pure train-wreck television -- the visceral appeal was all in what could go wrong next and who will be affected.
+First season covering the opening of Rocco’s on 22nd was pure train-wreck television — the visceral appeal was all in what could go wrong next and who will be affected.
 Up and running as it heads into a second season, “The Restaurant” producers are starting to take their cues from other unscripted series, whether it’s the postcard-perfect Manhattan visuals that populate Mark Burnett’s other Peacock hit, “The Apprentice,” or the clear delineation between good and evil among the characters.

 The editing in the first two episodes is not friendly to star chef Rocco DiSpirito, who is no longer the boyishly cute chef devoted to his mother.
 Now he’s a star-tripping, egomaniacal womanizer absent from his namesake restaurant and the eatery that brought him fame, Union Pacific, with little concern for his employees or his financial backers.